What is a Knee Arthroscopy?

-- the surgery may not be successful or it may have to be repeated.
+- the surgery may not be successful, or it may have to be repeated.

 Why is Post-Arthroscopy Physiotherapy Important?

-After undergoing knee arthroscopy, it is important to begin exercising your knee immediately to restore strength and full range of motion.
+After undergoing knee arthroscopy, it is important to begin exercising your knee immediately to restore strength and a full range of motion.

 You should expect to feel a gentle stretch while performing your beginning exercises, but you should not experience any pain.
 Any activity that causes significant discomfort should be stopped immediately.
-It is also a good idea to ice and elevate your leg after performing these exercises to decrease any increase in swelling.
+It is also a good idea to ice and elevates your leg after performing these exercises to decrease any increase in swelling.